-Thanks to all who made the 20th Annual Coushatta Pow Wow a success!
+Thanks to all who made the 21st Annual Coushatta Powwow a success!
 We enjoyed seeing old friends and meeting new friends.

 Be sure to witness a Grand Entry, a rhythmic march that opens the competitions, when all of the dancers in full regalia claim the Dancing Ground to the accompaniment of tribal drums and singers.

 This is a family-friendly event offering a look at the fascinating culture and heritage of Native Americans.

 In keeping with our native ways, we will always honor our veterans.
 We are proud to honor these noble individuals, offer our thanks for their service, and welcome all veterans to Powwow.